Montandalar/foodblocks/README.md

 Foodblocks requires Minetest 5 as it uses the translation feature built in to that version, but you could easily backport it to intllib on 0.4.x if you direly need to keep using that version.

-This mod depends on farming, but that can be provided by the farming mod installed with Minetest Game (this gives only apples and blueberries), Tenplus1's farming\_redo or Felfa's farming\_undo fork of farming\_redo.
+This mod depends on farming, but that can be provided by the farming mod installed with Minetest Game (this gives only apples and blueberries), Tenplus1's farming\_redo or Felfa's farming\_undo fork of farming\_redo; or with mcl\_farming which is included with Mineclone2.
 It will detect which version you have installed and register the appropriate nodes.

 There is an optional dependency on ethereal which will register blocks from the edible plants of ethereal.